Soumya1234SafallyaSahoo/AI-COPILOT/README.md

-# 🚀 30 Days of AI Voice Agents Challenge – Day 13: Documentation
+# 🎙️ AI Voice Agent – Conversational Assistant

-# 📖 Introduction
-The **AI Voice Agent** is an intelligent, interactive voice-based assistant that listens, understands, and responds in real time.
-It combines **speech recognition**, **natural language processing**, and **text-to-speech** to create a smooth and human-like conversational experience.

-💡 This project is built as part of the **30 Days of AI Voice Agents Challenge**.
+Welcome to the repository for the **AI Voice Agent**, built as part of the **30 Days of AI Voice Agents Challenge**.

-# 📝 About the Project
-This project aims to create a **full-stack AI-powered voice assistant** that works directly in the browser without extra installations.
+This project started as a simple echo bot and evolved into a **fully deployed, browser-based AI assistant** that listens, understands, and responds naturally in real time.

+## 🤖 About AI Voice Agent
+The AI Voice Agent is a **voice-driven conversational assistant** that delivers natural interactions.
+It can:
+- 🎤 Recognize speech instantly using **Speech-to-Text (STT)**
+- 🧠 Understand queries with **NLP-based processing**
+- 🔊 Respond with **human-like voice** using TTS
+- 💡 Provide **special skills**, including:
+  - Motivational Quotes
+  - Daily Health Tips
+- 🎨 Run directly in the **browser with a clean, interactive UI**
+- 🚀 Be **deployed online** for public access
+-
+This repository documents the **full journey of building the AI Voice Agent, day by day**, as part of the challenge.

 ## 🔍 How it Works
 1. **User Speaks** 🎤 – The browser records the voice.